davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

   Select the MCU to target.
-This is used to create a C preprocessor symbol based upon the MCU name, converted to upper case and pre- and post-fixed with __.
+This is used to create a C preprocessor symbol based upon the MCU name, converted to upper case and pre- and post-fixed with :samp:`__`.
 This in turn is used by the msp430.h header file to select an MCU-specific supplementary header file.

   The option also sets the ISA to use.
 If the MCU name is one that is known to only support the 430 ISA then that is selected, otherwise the 430X ISA is selected.
-A generic MCU name of msp430 can also be used to select the 430 ISA.
-Similarly the generic msp430x MCU name selects the 430X ISA.
+A generic MCU name of :samp:`msp430` can also be used to select the 430 ISA.
+Similarly the generic :samp:`msp430x` MCU name selects the 430X ISA.

   In addition an MCU-specific linker script is added to the linker